John Braithwaite (engineer): Early life

 Braithwaite was third son of John Braithwaite the elder.
 He was born at 1 Bath Place, New Road, London, on 19 March 1797, and, after being educated at Mr. Lord's school at Tooting in Surrey, attended in his father's manufactory, where he made himself master of practical engineering, and became a skilled draughtsman.
 In June 1818 his father died, leaving the business to his sons Francis and John.
 Francis died in 1823, and John Braithwaite carried on the business alone.
 He added to the business the making of high-pressure steam-engines.
 In 1817 he reported before the House of Commons upon the Norwich steamboat explosion, and in 1820 he ventilated the House of Lords by means of air-pumps.
-In 1822 he made the donkey engine, and in 1823 cast the statue of the Duke of Kent by sculptor Sebastian Gahagan that was erected in Portland Place, London.
+In 1822 he made the donkey engine, and in 1823 cast the statue of the Duke of Kent by sculptor Sebastian Gahagan that was erected in Park Crescent at the northern end of Portland Place in London.

 He was introduced to George and Robert Stephenson in 1827, and about the same time became acquainted with Captain John Ericsson, who then had many schemes in view.
 In 1829 Braithwaite and Ericsson constructed for the Rainhill experiments the locomotive engine, The Novelty.
 This engine was claimed to be the first that ever ran a mile within a minute (fifty-six seconds); this speed of about 64 mph is disputed.
 The maximum achieved at Rainhill was 28 mph.